 I was working at my firm as an employed attorney since September 1986.
 I worked for the firm and its owners since that time.
 I decided when I turned 55 in December 2016 to retire and enjoy family and friends more.
 At my retirement party in March 2016 I was thrilled to have received a picture album of the employees.
 I also received a put together note book with each person making a suggestion of what to do to enjoy the upcoming time.
 I also received a gift card to a beautiful Inn.

 A lead programmer at our company had found another job that was extremely beneficial to them financially.
 He was very important for our organization, but we also knew that he deserved more money than we could offer him.
 So we threw him a nice going away party and thanked him for all his service.

 Do not focus on specific behaviors as much with recognition and focus more on values.
 Imagination and creativity are stifled when people are told exactly what to do.

 Promote company values

 Make the company values in your recognition program visible at all times.
 Create posters about the company values.
 Create a large infographic about the company values in your lobby.
 Make the company values truly a part of the organization.
-Facebook hasposters everywhere with the phrase 'Hack' and 'Move Fast and Break Stuff'.
+Facebook hashtag posters everywhere with the phrase 'Hack' and 'Move Fast and Break Stuff'.

 Tie in company values to recognition.
-Sixty-four per of recognition programs' main goal is to promote company values.
+Sixty-four percent of recognition programs' main goal is to promote company values.
 While it doesn’t have to be your main goal, it is a strategic advantage to incorporate.
 Human resources becomes a partner with senior leadership to discover and align company values and initiatives.
 In fact, 66% of companies say a value-driven recognition program promotes a better company image vs. 28% for non-value driven. (source: Globoforce)

 Let's get personal